guhan/zerotociso/docs/DATASECURITY.md

 Refer to NIST SP 800-18
 - Data owner: person who is ultimately responsible for the data
 - Asset owner: System owner who owns a system or process
-- Business owner: or mission owner is a program manager
+- Business owner: organization or mission owner is a program manager
 - Data processor: natural or legal person which processes data on behalf of the data controller

 ## Roles